 If you’re making plans to buy a home, you must have come across the ‘Encumbrance Certificate (EC)’.
 While preparing for the large purchase through bringing together all required documents, ensure you don’t leave out an Encumbrance Certificate of the particular property.

-An Encumbrance Certificate (EC) is a crucial document used as evidence of free title/possession of a property.
+An Encumbrance Certificate (EC), a crucial document, verifies free title/possession of a property.
 The document is needed while purchasing or selling a property or when applying for a home loan or loan against property to confirm that the particular property is free of any economic or legal liabilities.

 The word “Encumbrance” refers to any financial or non-financial claims on a property apart from the title-holder of the property.